 Unemployment rates across the country have hit an all-time low, and employers are fighting tooth and nail to both find and retain really good employees.
 But the struggle is real.
 Competition for great talent is fierce, and if you’re not pulling out all the stops to attract great performers and make them feel valued, your competition is passing you by.
-In this article, we’ll take a closer look at the recruiting and hiring process and what you can do to stand out.
+Here are ten tips to help you stand out from the crowd.

-Recruiting is really an investment strategy for your organization, so be strategic.
+Recruiting is really an investment strategy for your organization, so don’t take it lightly.
 For starters you’ll want to make the process repeatable and easy to replicate.
 Document the hiring process you think works best for your organization.
 You’ll know you have the right hiring process when candidates are easily identified, you can uncover applicants’ behaviors during interviews, references are a breeze to check and offering the job becomes turnkey.

 One of the best ways to do this is to have a solid and generationally-inclusive benefits package.
 Don’t believe us?
 According to Yoh, 50% of employed Americans would leave their current job for better benefits.
 Remember, with 5 different generations now mixed in the workplace, a blanket of benefits won’t cut it.
 These benefits don’t have to set you back financially, but they do need to be unique and attractive.
 Some examples might include pet insurance, monthly team outings, free pints of ice cream on Fridays or unlimited paid time off.
 Unlimited PTO?
 Studies have shown that employees with unlimited PTO are less likely to take time off.
 This is due to the fact that there is no ‘use it or lose it’ policy that forces them to use their time off.